djasc1993/Autocompleter-Free-Java/README.md

 MAutoCompleter is easy to use and have all required functionality for the developer.

-Library(jar file) found in dist/ folder.
+Library(jar file) found here: dist/TextFieldAutoCompleter.jar
 Just download the jar, add to the built path and code.

 Code Example: There is test class (JFrame) you can refer.